MicrosoftDocs/learn/learn-pr/aspnetcore/orleans-product-introduction/includes/3-how-orleans-works.md

 From a coding perspective, a grain is a standard C# class that usually implements the following three concepts:

-1) The grain inherits the Orleans `Grain` base class, which manages various internal behaviors and integration points with the Orleans framework.
+1) The implementation inherits from the Orleans `Grain` base class, which manages various internal behaviors and integration points with Orleans.

-2) The grain implements one of the grain interface types listed below.
+2) The grain implements one of the following grain interface types.
 Each of these interfaces defines a similar contract, but marks your class with a different data type for the identifier that Orleans uses to track the grain, such as a `string` or `integer`.

 - `IGrainWithGuidKey`
 - `IGrainWithIntegerKey`